Taber MacCallum

 Taber MacCallum is an American entrepreneur who is the co-founder and co-CEO of Space Perspective, a human spaceflight company planning to take people and payloads to the edge of space by balloon, and the former chairman of the Commercial Spaceflight Federation (CSF).
-He is co-founder and former CTO of World View Enterprises, a stratospheric balloon company using its un-crewed Stratollite for remote communications and sensing.
-MacCallum was also a founding member of the Biosphere 2 design team and a crew member from the original two-year mission inside the materially-closed ecological system.
+He is co-founder and former CTO of World View Enterprises, a stratospheric balloon company using its uncrewed Stratollite for remote communications and sensing.
+MacCallum was also a founding member of the Biosphere 2 design team and a crew member of the original two-year mission inside the materially closed ecological system.

 Prior to World View, MacCallum served as co-founder, CEO and CTO of Paragon Space Development Corporation, a designer and manufacturer of hazardous environment life support equipment.
 During his tenure at Paragon, MacCallum served as the CTO and safety officer for Alan Eustace's world record altitude skydive, a project that launched Eustace to 135,899 ft under a helium balloon in 2014.
 He also served as Chief Technology Officer for Inspiration Mars Foundation, which detailed plans for an almost two-year fly-by mission around Mars with two crew members, and published performance data from a complete life support system hardware demonstration, demonstrating recycling of wastewater and oxygen.

+Career

 Space Perspective

 Space Perspective is a high-altitude flight tourism company, founded and incorporated in 2019 by Taber MacCallum and Jane Poynter with plans to launch its nine-person "Spaceship Neptune" crewed balloon from the MS Voyager.

-On June 18, 2020, Space Perspective announced its plans to balloon passengers to nearly 100000 ft or around 19 mi high into the sky above the surface of the earth for roughly US$125,000 per ticket.
+On June 18, 2020, Space Perspective announced its plans to balloon passengers to nearly 100000 ft or around 19 mi high into the sky above the surface of the Earth for roughly US$125,000 per ticket.

 On December 2, 2020, Space Perspective closed its seed funding round; US$7 million of funding was gathered.
 The company planned an uncrewed test flight in the first half of 2021 and crewed operational flights by the end of 2024.